 What is wrong with ethical extremism?

-That we do want to circumscribe the limits of the ethical case-range often is not itself a matter of ethics but of awkward and inconvenient consequences.
+That we do want to circumscribe the limits of the ethical case-range (not being impolite or causing social embarrassment sets the limits of not lying) often is not itself a matter of ethics but of awkward and inconvenient consequences.

 ...and that draws the boundary between reason and un-reason.
-Why I have set the extremes of relevance here, is because it would be unreasonable to take it one case further..
+Why I have set the extremes of relevance here, is because it would seem unreasonable to take it one case further..

 Let me now turn to the relation between ethics and extremity in extremis